janm31415/meshscript/README.md

     	of the object with tag `id` has a corresponding (r g b) value.
 This (r g b) value is obtained from the texture of `id`, if available.

     NAME
+    	mesh-texture-set!
+    DESCRIPTION
+    	(mesh-texture-set! id tex) sets the image with tag `tex` as texture for the mesh with tag `id`,

+    NAME
     	morphable-model-coefficients-size